 St Kyneburgha in whose name the church is uniquely dedicated and her sister Kyneswitha, were believed to be the daughters of the heathen King Penda of Mercia and his wife Kynewise.
-Kynebugha married Aldfrith son of King Oswy of Christian Northumbria.
-Celtic Christianity flourished in that part of the world.
-Kyneburgha’s brother Peada, later to found Peterborough Abbey, married King Oswy’s daughter Ahlflaed and it was likely that this union depended on Peada’s conversion as Christian, which subsequently influenced Kyneburgha.
-Following her husband’s death, she came to Mercia and established a convent among the ruins of the Roman palace here in Castor.
+Celtic Christianity flourished in Northumbria.
+Kyneburgha’s brother Peada, later to found Peterborough Abbey, married King Oswy’s daughter Ahlflaed and it was likely that this union depended on Peada’s conversion as a Christian, which subsequently influenced Kyneburgha.
+About the same time Kyneburgha married Aldfrith son of King Oswy of Christian Northumbria, and sister of Peada’s wife Ahlflaed.

 Kyneburgha connects the end of paganism with the spread of Christianity.
-Her father and brothers dominate England in the 7th Century and as the most powerful kings of the time, it is very likely that the immense collection of 3,500 items known as the Staffordshire Hoard discovered in 2009 was theirs.
+Her father and brothers dominate Saxon England in the 7th Century and as the most powerful kings of the time, it is very likely that the immense collection of 3,500 items known as the Staffordshire Hoard discovered in 2009 was theirs.

 Kyneburgha started life in Tamworth in the mid 7th century – stronghold of her father, Penda Pagan King of Mercia.
 Mercia stretched from the Welsh Marches to East Anglia.
 His son Wulfhere extended the kingdom to be the largest in ‘England’ by the early 8th century.
 Penda remained resolutely Pagan. whereas all his children converted to Christianity during his lifetime.
 The Venerable Bede wrote about Penda as a man of principle.
 Bede was less impressed with Penda’s lifelong enemy, Oswy, King of Northumbria.